masadcv/ScribblesWikiMONAILabelTemp/scribbles.md

 # Scribbles
 Scribbles are free-hand drawings, such as drawing with a pen on paper, which have been widely employed to propose a range of interactive segmentation methods [[1]](https://arxiv.org/pdf/1710.04043.pdf).
-Scribbles provide natural interaction, which most annotators are already familiar with. hese interactions introduce flexibility in annotators's workload, i.e. it can be as involved as required; providing both minimal interactions for simpler delineation tasks and detailed interactions for more difficult segmentations.
+Scribbles provide natural interaction, which most annotators are already familiar with.
+These interactions introduce flexibility in annotators' workload, i.e. it can be as involved as required; providing both minimal interactions for simpler delineation tasks and detailed interactions for more difficult segmentations.

 MONAILabel provides APIs for implementing scribbles-based interactive segmentation workflows.
 An overview of such workflows is presented in Fig. 1 below.